-Drawer slides (standard for pharmacy refrigerators) are similar but have a small wire safety clip at the front pilaster which prevents the slides from falling when the drawers are removed.
+Drawer slides have a small wire safety clip at the front pilaster which prevents the slides from falling when the drawers are removed.
 To change the position of the drawer slides, complete the following steps:

-- 1. Locate the safety clip. - Slip your fingernail or a small screwdriver under the bottom of the wire clip and pry it out toward the inside of the refrigerator. - 3.
-Lift up the slide at front.
-The slide is free to move from the front pilaster. - The drawer slide must be removed from the rear pilaster at approximately a 45 degree angle toward the center of the cabinet. - 5.
+- 1. Locate the safety clip. - Slip your fingernail or a small screwdriver under the bottom of the wire clip and pry the clip out toward the inside of the refrigerator. - 3.
+Lift up the slide at the front.
+The slide is free to move from the front pilaster. - 4.
+The drawer slide must be removed from the rear pilaster at approximately a 45 degree angle toward the center of the cabinet. - 5.
 Pull the slide toward the front of the cabinet.